hyds/hds-import-documents/README.md

 hds-import-documents
 =====================

-This HYSCRIPT imports documents into the Hydstra documents tree following a standard document naming convention.
+This HYSCRIPT imports documents into the Hydstra documents tree.

 ## Version